rwth-acis/readerbenchpyapi/README.txt

 To stop the container use:
     > docker-compose down

+To create an image use:
+    > docker  build  . -t rb_api

 ## API endpoints

 The server runs on the 6006 port.
 In order to see the list of available endpoints the "rb_api_server.py" file can be inspected.

-### Sentiment endpoint

-In order to access the sentiment endpoint a POST request has to be made to the following link (server_address is the link where the container runs, for example "localhost"): server_address:6006/api/v1/sentiment
+In order to access an endpoint a POST request has to be made to the following link:
+(server_address is the link where the container runs, for example "localhost"): server_address:6006/api/v1/servicename

+### Complexity endpoint

+### Similarity endpoint
 The body MUST be in a JSON format and contains three fields: text, lang and model.
     - text: the input text
-    - lang: the language of the text (for Romanian is "RO")
+    - lang: the language of the text (for German is "DE")
-    - model: the model to be used (for sentiment only the "base" model is available).
-This param is optional
+    - model: the model to be used (for German  the "WORD2VEC model is recommended).

 An example of the JSON:
     {
-        "text": "Iubesc acest produs. Îl folosesc în fiecare zi!", "lang": "RO",
+        "text": "Iubesc acest produs. Îl folosesc în fiecare zi!", "lang": "DE",
-        "model": "base"
+        "model": "WORD2VEC"
     }

 The response is similar to the one presented below: